heal-research/arPLS/README.md

 "Baseline correction using asymmetrically reweighted penalized least squares smoothing", Analyst, 2015,140, 250-257

+This is an improved algorithm compared to https://github.com/zmzhang/airPLS

 The implementation uses linear algebra for sparse matrices from alglib (http://www.alglib.net).
 Alglib is licensed under GPL3.